Restraining Orders / Abuse / Harassment Prevention Orders

 If you believe you are in need of a restraining order, you should immediately contact the police.
 It may help your You deserve to be represented by an experienced Massachusetts divorce attorney with experience in all areas of family law.

-Kathleen A. Delaney, Esq. will provide the legal support, knowledge and skills you need.
+Kathleen Black Reynolds, Esq. will provide the legal support, knowledge and skills you need.
 She passionately advocates for her clients to obtain the best possible solution in an economically efficient manner.
 She will consult with you throughout the process to answer your questions, and give you realistic and practical explanations of your options.

 Conveniently located in Woburn center, contact us for a complimentary consultation: